pomme-clic/s-money-documentation/docs/usecases/xpay/X-Pay.md

 ## FAQ

 ### FAQ1: Can I tokenise my card on multiple device?
 Yes.
 You have one token per device used.

-### FAQ2: If an enduser tokenises its card on multiple device, how can I differ
+### FAQ2: If an enduser tokenises its card on multiple device, how can I differ them?
 Our application does not saved the type of device used.
 As a consequence, you must created a link on your own between the device, the deviceInformation and the token.